miguel-bm/naturalchain/ideas/ideas.md

     - GIven an address and a event (submitDeposit..), sum all the balances to get the total value birdged to that network
 - Smart contract deployment:
     - ERC721 (NFT) :
-        - You are a professional smart contract developer.
-Use open zeppelin libraries.
-Comment the contract using natspec.
-Make an nft contract, supply is limited to 1000 and can only be minted paying a 0.01 ethers.
+        - Make an nft contract, supply is limited to 1000 and can only be minted paying a 0.01 ethers.
     - ERC20:
-        - You are a professional smart contract developer.
-Use Open zeppelin libraries.
-Comment the contract using natspec.
-Make an erc20 contract, supply is limited to 1 Billion.
+        - Write and deploy a smart contract on ethereum sepolia testnet for an erc20 where supply is limited to 1 Billion.
 Implements permit functionality.
 There is a minter address that can mint tokens.
+Give me the deployed contrac address
     - Charity:
-        - You are a professional smart contract developer.
-Use Open zeppelin libraries.
-Comment the contract using natspec.
-Create a smart contract that accepts donations into registered projects.
+        - Create a smart contract that accepts donations into registered projects.
 Everyone can register a project.
 Every project registered will have an ID and an IPFS link to theis project metadata and a recipient address.
 Contract tracks the donated amount for every project.
 Withdraw method to retrieve the donated amount
     - Oracle:

 - Guess the contract?: Given an address, check the events --> get the transactions that go to them and try to guess the contract giving that information ( can check the signatures of data (check 4 byte directory api), or logs signatures aswell ( https://github.com/otterscan/topic0))